hsaintandre/domotics/README.md

 # domotics
-Domotic system for vacation house
+Domotic system for a vacation house